nan0521/Cue-Tweet-Bot/README.md

 #     - cron: '0 * * * *'
     workflow_dispatch :
 ```
-If you don't know how to set, you can use  [ schedule expression editor](https://crontab.guru/) to set it
+If you want to know more, you can use [ schedule expression editor](https://crontab.guru/) to check about it

 #